balvinderimpinge/assignment/README.md

 docker-compose build
 docker-compose up -d
-Open your browser and navigate to: http://localhost:80
+Open your browser and navigate to: http://localhost:8080 Make sure you have installed a web server on your host machine if required for additional services or configurations.